-Stored Materials
+1) Stored Materials

 - Any and all materials and equipment used for construction generally needs to be stored within the project boundaries.
-Additional laydown and storage space may be available through the Port PM per specifications Section 01 50 00 (c), Project Logistics Appendix.
+Additional laydown and storage space may be available through the Port PM or Resident Engineer per specifications Section 01 50 00 (c), Project Logistics Appendix.
 Airport activities outside the project area shall not be affected and must be kept operational. - All construction materials allowed to be stored in areas accessible to the general public must be protected by full height (approximately 8 feet) barricades acceptable to the Port (see specifications Section 01 50 00, Temporary Facilities and Controls).
-If stored in areas other than a tenant's leased area, the tenant must coordinate such storage with the Port. - See Section 4, Fire Department, Paragraph K, Construction Storage, for further details on storage requirements.
+If stored in areas other than a tenant's leased area, the tenant must coordinate such storage with the Port.